harveyj/aoc/2021/README.md

 * Doing it e2e in code
 * Doing it for generic values of the constants / defensively coding it

+REDO 11/18/25 on pat leave: made a big mess and then realized i left myself AWESOME notes.
+Go me!
+Once I had the notes, the code became clear, i did it e2e in code!
+I rewrote the parser to depend on the input!
+I think this ~= perfect. arbitrary disassembly is not the puzzle - this will work for all inputs which are this shape of puzzle.

 Difficulty: 8.5/10

 ## Day 25